 Items and experience levels do not carry over to game sequels, regardless of time passed.
 This makes less logical sense if something is a direct sequel, although the short explanation is that it's to present an honest challenge to the player.
 This is usually accepted by the player, although a few games attempt a weaker explanation.
 Maybe the hero was on vacation and didn't bring his stuff along because he thought he wouldn't need it?
 Maybe it had been several months, even years, since the world last needed saving, and therefore the hero has gotten a bit out of shape?
 Perhaps his equipment was stolen from him by physical, or, more commonly, magical means?
-This is most recognized with the Mega Man series of games.
-Metal Blade would have been too cheap, although he still can't shoot upwards.
+Whatever the case, at each new game, the protagonist will be back at square one.

 Since it allows each game to stand alone in terms of story development, if not events, it is roughly equivalent to the Snapback and Reset Button story tropes.

 Of course, not all games are like this.
 Sometimes, a direct sequel might start the character with the powers from the previous game, giving them A Taste of Power before taking them away and making the character start from scratch again.